How Do You Stop Holding Grudges (And Why You Should)

 Think of everything that makes you unique among your social circle and family.
 Write them down.

-Find out what things you did you were particularly proud of.
+Find out what things you did that you were particularly proud of.
 They may not be so important for others but were exceptional achievements for you.

 Choose one and do it regularly.